Blinko

 The One-Tap Approval Workflow

-Car wash customers who receive a win-back message approved by the owner — even if they do not know explicitly that an owner approved it — respond differently than they do to generic automated marketing.
-The message is short, direct, and specific to their situation.
-It does not have the visual signals of mass marketing.
-It reads like a note from a business that noticed they have not been in.
+Every message that goes out has been read and approved by the person who runs the business.
+That's a different category of communication than a system blast.
+Car wash customers who receive a win-back message — even if they don't know explicitly that an owner approved it — respond differently than they do to generic marketing.
+The message is short.
+Direct.
+Specific to their situation.
+It doesn't carry the visual signals of mass email.
+It reads like a note from a business that noticed they hadn't been in.

-Pairing Win-Back With Drops for Slow Days
+Pairing Win-Back With Broadcasts for Slow Days

-A win-back campaign addresses one specific problem: customers who have lapsed past their typical visit window.
-A complementary tool for car washes is the Drops feature — time-limited offers sent to all followers during slow periods.
+A win-back campaign solves one specific problem: customers who've drifted past their typical visit window.
+But there's a complementary tool for car washes — broadcasts.

 What Recovery Actually Looks Like at Scale